redpanda-data/connect/website/docs/components/tracers/open_telemetry_collector.md

 :::caution EXPERIMENTAL
 This component is experimental and therefore subject to change or removal outside of major version releases.
 :::
-Send tracing events to a [OpenTelemetry](https://opentelemetry.io/docs/collector/) collector.
+Send tracing events to an [Open Telemetry collector](https://opentelemetry.io/docs/collector/).

 <Tabs defaultValue="common" values={[